webstercharly/Image-Pixelator/CONTRIBUTING.md

 ## Questions?
 If you have any questions or need further clarification, please open an issue for discussion.

-Thank you for contributing to ImagePixelatorWebApp!
+Thank you for contributing to Image Pixelator!